spekulatius/PHPScraper/README.md

 ### :battery: Batteries included: Meta data, Links, Images, Headings, Content, Keywords, ...

 Many common use cases are covered already.
 You can find prepared extractors for various HTML tags, including interesting attributes.
-You can use these and combine them to your needs.
+You can filter and combine these to your needs.
 In some cases there is an option to get a simple or detailed version, here in the case of `linksWithDetails`:

 ```PHP
 $web = new \spekulatius\phpscraper;